 Now that you have your home theater all set up, it’s time to watch and listen to some great content.
-I recommend going with the highest quality possible, like Blu-ray over conventional DVD.
+I recommend going with the highest quality possible, like Blu-ray or 4k over conventional DVD.
 I’ll update this list as I discover good content, and will do individual reviews for exceptional content.

 One way to support this site is to visit the Subwoofer 101 Amazon store for movies, music, and other home theater related items.
 Any movies or music available on Amazon can be found in my store using the search.
 There is no difference in pricing.

 Cosmos: Incredibly good show!
 The rumble in this show is outstanding, an effect I never felt prior to high quality subwoofers.
 We have a metal wall hanging that only rattles with extremely deep content.
 This always rattles at some point in these shows.
 Beyond the bass factor, the show itself is fascinating and well put together.
 The visual is outstanding.
 Can’t recommend enough!